-&lt;sup>72Agencies without delegated authority rely on OPM to conduct their background investigations, while agencies with delegated authority have been authorized to conduct their own background investigations.
+72Agencies without delegated authority rely on OPM to conduct their background investigations, while agencies with delegated authority have been authorized to conduct their own background investigations.
 As such, investigative phase timeliness data for agencies without delegated authority is generally a reflection of OPM's timeliness.

-IRTPA.
-In addition, we found that both agencies with delegated authority to conduct their own investigations and those that used FIS (now NBIB) as their investigative service provider experienced challenges in meeting established investigation timeliness objectives.
-However, the only agencies that met investigation timeliness objectives for at least three of four quarters of fiscal year 2016-for the fastest 90 percent of initial secret and initial top secret clearances-have delegated authority to conduct their own investigations.
+Furthermore, our analysis showed that, for the executive branch agencies included in our review, the time required to investigate initial personnel security clearances increased from fiscal year 2012 through fiscal year 2016, often exceeding the investigation phase objective established by IRTPA.73 In addition, we found that both agencies with delegated authority to conduct their own investigations and those that used FIS (now NBIB) as their investigation timeliness objectives.
+However, the only agencies that met investigation timeliness objectives for at least three of four quarters of fiscal year 2016-for the fastest 90 percent of initial secret and initial top secret clearances-have delegated authority to conduct their own.74

-The executive branch's challenges in meeting investigation timeliness objectives for initial personnel security clearances have contributed to a significant backlog of background investigations at the primary entity responsible for background investigations, NBIB.
-NBIB documentation shows that its backlog of pending investigations increased from about 190,000 in August 2014 to more than 709,000 investigations, as of September 2017.
+The executive branch's challenges in meeting investigation timeliness objectives for initial personnel security clearances have contributed to a significant backlog of background investigations at the primary entity responsible for background investigations, NBIB.75 NBIB documentation shows that its backlog of pending investigations increased from about 190,000 in August 2014 to more than 709,000 investigations, as of September 2017.
 NBIB officials stated that more than 70 percent of the bureau's pending background investigations had been pending for longer than the established timeliness objectives, as of June 2017.
 Additional details about NBIB's investigation backlog and actions the bureau is taking to address it are discussed later in this report.